hasinarako/gama_web/TECHNICAL_NOTES.md

 ## 🧼 Code Improvements

-- [ ] Optimize map loading on the web client
+- [ ] Optimize map loading on the web client for example don't ask for location of motionless agents (useless rerendering)
 - [ ] Automate the loading of the map and charts once the model is loaded
 - [ ] Ensure proper projection of models